banner-bg

 Family hesitation

-Some families may be skeptical about placing their children in a mixed-age classroom for preschool.
-They may be worried that their older children won’t be challenged enough or that their younger children may be left behind.
+Some families may be skeptical about placing their child in a mixed-age classroom for preschool.
+They may be worried that their older child won’t be challenged enough or that their younger child may be left behind.
 Centers may need to take more time explaining the benefits of mixed-age groups to create buy-in for your program.

 Teacher-to-child ratio